saisameer010/Remote-Joystick/README.md

 Else port forward and use the same port in the host program run pythonController

-for better results and caliberation use X360ce
+for better results and calibration use X360ce

 For Video currently using
 https://github.com/phoboslab/jsmpeg-vnc